 While back in Dallas he was given the opportunity to cross into the acting world and immediately made an impact.
 His starring debut was an NBC movie of the week, “Saving Jessica Lynch.”
 He has been seen in “All My Children”, “Guiding Light” and from these roles he was voted in the Top 25 Sexiest Men in America 2004.
 Since, 2003, he has booked over 70 projects, in film, television and commercials.
 He had participated in the films: “The Great Debaters”, “13 Sins”, “Killer School Girls from Outer Space”, “The Con-Test”, “Raptor Ranch”, among others including the television series Dallas.
 The locals in Dallas call him the next charmer to come out of Texas.

+The International Filmmaker Festival of World Cinema, in London nominated Boaz for Best Film for Osprey (2018), In 2015-2014 he was nominated Action on Film Award by the Action on Film International Film Festival, USA as Best Actor for Flashes.
 He was Nominated, Bonehead Award at the Bare Bones International Film Festival 2014 for Best Ensemble Cast in a Non-Feature for Amazin’ Grace (2014).

 Ana Obregón is a Spanish actress, writer and producer as well as a European celebrity and socialite.
 In 2012, she won the Angel Film Award (Lifetime Achievement Award) from the Monaco International Film Festival for her contribution to television and film.